 3. Why is Retinoic acid added to minoxidil?

-According Shin et al's study, when 5% minoxidil is mixed 0.01% retinoic acid (tretioin), it can be used once a day and achieve equivalent results as 5% minoxidil twice daily usage.
+According to a study by Shin et al, when 5% minoxidil is mixed 0.01% retinoic acid (tretioin), it can be used once a day and achieve equivalent results as 5% minoxidil twice daily usage.
 (See the study at the end of this blog).

 The most common side effects are scalp itchiness, skin peeling, redness, dry skin, flaking or dandruff of the scalp.
 Retinoic acid also makes the scalp sensitive to sun burn.